 STEP 2: POST & BEAM FRAME DESIGN

 Based on your feedback we will draw up a 3D concept of your timber frame and dimensioned drawings.
 This will enable us to give you a price for your frame and will also provide the basis for your floor plan.
-The cost for this step is $180 + GST
+The cost for this step around $200 + GST

 3D CONCEPT DESIGN

 Based on your feedback we will fine tune the scope of your Post and Beam Frame and will work with you to develop a 3D concept of your barn home.
-This 3D includes exterior elevations, floor plans and internal 3D images.
+This 3D includes exterior elevations (with window and door openings), floor plans and internal 3D images.
+We can connect in person, by phone or schedule a zoom meeting for this.
+Typically we need a first session of 2 to 3 hours and a second session of 1 to 2 hours to discuss the concept prior to commencing the first draft.
 A concept will help you to visualize what your home is going to look like from various angles and in proportion to an average person’s size.
 Included in this process is looking at roof pitch and mezzanine spaces.
-Adding mezzanine’s and / or lean-to’s are great ways of making the most of the frame and will result in significant savings on your square meter rate.
+Once you ae happy with the concept we will also create a high quality rendered image to give you a good feel of the final product.

 STEP 5: TIMBER FRAME CONTRACT

 Once you are happy with the 3D concept we will supply you with a timber-frame contract which includes the dimensioned frame drawings and details of your frame.
 Our contracts include engineering, joinery, test-fitting, hardware, finishing and freight to site.
 We can also include raising the barn as part of your contract if you would like us to do that.
-Our contract also comes with our 10 years structural gaurantee.
-Once the contract is in place we can start securing the logs and milling the timber for your frame.
+Our contract also comes with our 10 years structural guarantee.

 We will then send your barn-frame plans to our structural engineer who will provide the PS1 for inclusion in your building consent application.
 You may also need to engage a local engineer to complete any Geotek reports that may be needed for your building consent application.
 This normally takes 4 to 6 weeks.
 The cost of engineering is included in our contract.